OxHainan/cloak-docs/docs/source/started/quick-start.rst

    private key: 0x55b99466a43e0ccb52a11a42a3b4e10bfba630e8427570035f6db7b5c22f689e
    address: 0xDC8FBC8Eb748FfeBf850D6B93a22C3506A465beE

-register public key
+Register public key
 ***********************
-Before you execute a MPT, if you are the owner of some state data (e.g. _manager in Demo contract), you need to register your public key to PKI contract, and the public key must be specified by a stardard PEM format, here is a example that get a PEM-format public key from hex-string private key:
+Before you execute an MPT, if you are the owner of some state data (*e.g.*, _manager in Demo contract), you need to register your public key to PKI contract, and the public key must be specified by a standard PEM format, here is an example that get a PEM-format public key from hex-string private key:

 .. code::